Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

    .. code:: bash

-      # Using the BSP
+      # Using the XSCT BSP
-      petalinux-create -t project -s <path to the xilinx-zc702-v2024.2-final.bsp>
+      petalinux-create -t project -s <path to the xilinx-zc702-xsct-v2024.2-final.bsp>
       # Using the template for custom boards
       petalinux-create -t project --template zynq -n xilinx-zc702-2024.2

    .. note:: **xilinx-zc702-v2024.2-final.bsp** is the PetaLinux BSP for the ZC702 Production Silicon Rev 1.0 board.

-   This creates a PetaLinux project directory, **xilinx-zc702-2024.2**.
+   This creates a PetaLinux project directory, **xilinx-zc702-xsct-2024.2**.

 2. Reconfigure the project with **system_wrapper.xsa**: